The Homophobic Response to AIDS: A Blog Entry by Aless Piper (July 9, 2011)

 "My being out as a LESBIAN is not solely political.
 It is literally and metaphorically about my own survival in the entity known as Aishah Shahidah Simmons in this lifetime."

-Coming in and out of the Closet: A Blog Entry by Ibrahim (June 1, 2011)
+A Question of Priorities: A Blog Entry by fogcityjohn (June 15, 2011)

 The Body is a service of Remedy Health Media, LLC, 750 3rd Avenue, 6th Floor, New York, NY 10017.
 The Body and its logos are trademarks of Remedy Health Media, LLC, and its subsidiaries, which owns the copyright of The Body's homepage, topic pages, page designs and HTML code.
 General Disclaimer: The Body is designed for educational purposes only and is not engaged in rendering medical advice or professional services.
 The information provided through The Body should not be used for diagnosing or treating a health problem or a disease.
 It is not a substitute for professional care.
 If you have or suspect you may have a health problem, consult your health care provider.